Aliases for TFAP2A Gene

 GeneCards Summary for TFAP2A Gene

 TFAP2A (Transcription Factor AP-2 Alpha) is a Protein Coding gene.
-Diseases associated with TFAP2A include Branchiooculofacial Syndrome and Exencephaly.
-Among its related pathways are Apoptosis and survival Caspase cascade and Apoptosis and Autophagy.
+Diseases associated with TFAP2A include Branchiooculofacial Syndrome and Ectopic Thymus.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is TFAP2B.

 UniProtKB/Swiss-Prot for TFAP2A Gene